- Ph.D. in Electrical and Computer Engineering, North Dakota State University, 2019

 assistant for courses on Digital Logic Design, Advanced Digital Design, Embedded Systems,

-Computer Organization, and Electronics, in the department of Electrical and Computer
+Computer Organization, and Electronics, in the Department of Electrical and Computer

-Engineering at North Dakota State University from 2014-2019.
+Engineering at North Dakota State University from 2014-19.
 He also served as a guest

-and Computer Aided Verification.
+Design and Computer Aided Verification.

-Symposium on VLSI (ISVLSI), Mid-West Symposium on Circuits and Systems (MWSCAS), Asia Pacific Conference on Circuits and Systems (APCCAS), etc.
+Conference (DAC), International Symposium on VLSI (ISVLSI), Mid-West Symposium on

+Asia Pacific Conference on Circuits and Systems (APCCAS), IEEE IEMTRONICS etc.

 He is a member of the honor society of Phi-Kappa-Phi (PKP) and IEEE- Eta-Kappa-Nu

 (HKN).
 He was also a Graduate Studies Senator in the Student Government at North Dakota

 - Asynchronous Logic Design